seriema/angular-apimock/README.md

 ## Wishlist

 * Demo based on Magic The Gathering cards (reference to a //build presentation)
-* Demo for `isMocked`
+* Demo for checking mock-flag
 * Demo with [Interfake](https://github.com/basicallydan/interfake)
 * Handle queries (?search=banana), not just ignore them.
-* Handle body data in POST requests
+* Handle body data in POST requests?
-* Generate sample JSON from JSON Schema (json-schema.org) and JSON LD (json-ld.org) (maybe a separate project?)
-* Simulate complete offline, e.g. fail all API calls to test for 404 etc. `apimock=auto`?
 * Automatic fallback to apiMock if the real API doesn't answer (or gives an error)
 * Test `apimock=true` in more scenarios
 * Remember mock-mode after page navigation